 I made such an easy dinner last night.
 Want to hear about it?
 I tossed thawed shrimp with Cajun seasoning, roasted them, and then served them over a super-simple green salad and some store-bought roasted corn salsa.
 It was ready in about 10 minutes and so yummy.

+Shrimp is one of the fastest, easiest dinners I know — especially since frozen shrimp can just hang out in the freezer until you’re ready for them.
+Make extra, too, and you have a tasty topping for lunch salads.
 That’s just one way to serve this ultra-quick seafood treat, though.
 Here are a few more side dishes that can play along with roasted shrimp for light dinners.

 Our favorite method: How To Roast Shrimp in the Oven